 It’s not all about saving money – although saving money is always good!

-You can also use behavioural nudges to give your bookers handy reminders.
+You can also use behavioural nudges in business travel to give your bookers handy reminders.
 It might be the case that your office in Edinburgh has a local hotel that you would rather your bookers stay in to save them needing to book a cab from a cheaper hotel much further away.

 Ellie explains, “little reminders like this can be really helpful.
 You’re giving your bookers key information that they might have forgotten and can help make their trip that much smoother.
 We also use behavioural nudges to remind customers to book travel cards if visiting London or to add on hotels if flying abroad.”

 Use behavioural nudges in business travel to save your company money